Labor legislation for foreign workers in Brazil

 15. I will sell my real estate property abroad to acquire real estate in Brazil.
 Since I expect to realize a capital gain upon the sale of the foreign property, will I be subject to Brazilian taxes on this gain?

 No. Since this property was acquired during the period in which you were not considered a resident taxpayer, the gain will be exempt from Brazilian taxes.

 16. I sold shares on the Brazilian stock exchange ('Bolsa de Valores') during a given month and realized a capital gain.
 In the following month I realized capital losses upon selling shares on the Brazilian stock exchange.
 May I use these losses to offset the capital gains realized in the preceding month?

 A loss incurred from the sale of shares can only be used to offset similar gains earned in the same month.
 However, unused losses can be carried forward to offset gains realized in subsequent months.

 17. Are capital gains exemption limits the same for real estate transactions and sales of stock?
 What is the applicable rate and when is the corresponding capital gain tax paid?

 A real estate transaction can be treated as an exempt operation if the sale price of property is not more than R$ 35,000 (considering all sales made in a given month).
 For information about other capital gains exemptions, please refer to the "Capital Gain" chapter in this booklet.
 With respect to sales of stock, aggregate sales up to R$ 20,000 are exempt (again, considering all sales carried out in a given month).
-The capital gain tax is calculated at a flat 15% rate and it should be paid by the last workday of the month following the one in which the operation(s) took place.
+The capital gain tax is calculated at a progressive rate ranging from 15% to 22,5% rate and it should be paid by the last workday of the month following the one in which the operation(s) took place.